adamxm/ricopili/README.md

 The ancestry method contained here assumes that the user is working on a TORQUE computing cluster.
 I can provide a version of the scripts that does not require a cluster if there is demand for it.

 Version History
-V3J - Jan 26, 2017 - Remove need to run preimp_dir just to get ids
+V3J - Feb 17, 2017 - Remove need to run preimp_dir just to get ids
 V3I - Jan 26, 2017 - Added code to zip up final data
 V3h - Jul 06, 2016 - Now use --pheno to declare phenotype in analysis step
 V3g - Jun 20, 2016 - pcs are no longer based on projection